-Study looks at how states decide which child receives early intervention for developmental problemsJanuary 7th, 2013 in Pediatrics /
+Study looks at how states decide which child receives early intervention for developmental problemsJanuary 7, 2013 in Medicine & Health / Pediatrics

 A new study out by researchers at the University of Colorado School of Medicine, found large differences in the criteria that states use to determine eligibility for Part C early intervention services for infants and toddlers who have developmental delays.
 A developmental delay is any significant lag in a child's development as compared with typical child development.